 How To Hand Sew A Running Stitch

-Technically you could say the running stitch is the all-purpose hand-stitch in sewing.
-It is a straight stitch that can be used in hand-sewing, hand-basting, gathering, and embroidery.
+Technically, you could say the running stitch is the all-purpose hand-stitch in sewing.
+It is a straight stitch used for hand-sewing, hand-basting, gathering, and embroidery.
 It can be used on straight or curved seams.
 The great thing about the stitch is that you can make it any length you want.

-The running stitch is great for using in simple seams, hemming, and simple alterations.
-In quilting the stitch is used to hold the batting in place.
+The running stitch is great for simple seams, hemming, and minor alterations.
+In quilting, the stitch is used to hold the batting in place.
 The stitch is also great for temporarily basting seams together before sewing.
 Basting the seams before sewing can help make it easier for beginners.
 The stitches are easy to remove after the sewing is completed.
 The stitch also comes in handy for making a temporary seam for fitting.

 Another good use for the running stitch is for lining crocheted bags.
 The stitch can be used to mimic the stitches of a sewing machine when sewing the lining to the crocheted bag.